 Often, you'll see them come up in number theory problems, and all you'll have to do is write out the entire factorial as a product (as I've shown above) and factorize from there to write the prime factorizations.
 There is a trick to finding the prime factorizations known as Legendre's formula, but I'll leave that to you to look up if you're interested.

 That's it for today's article!
 In part two, we'll explore a few more interesting and advanced concepts, including greatest common factors, least common multiples, the sum of the factors of a given number and more!
-The second article will build on this one, and it will be going up on Sunday, so make sure you check back for it!
+The second article will build on this one, and it will be going up relatively soon, so make sure you check back for it!